Disability Discrimination Lawyer in Pasadena

 Contact Our Firm Today

-Domb & Rauchwerger is committed to providing comprehensive and effective legal services to victims of wrongful termination, sexual harassment, retaliation, disability discrimination, and other employment law violations.
+Domb & Rauchwerger delivers thorough and effective legal services to individuals dealing with wrongful termination, sexual harassment, retaliation, disability discrimination, and other employment law violations.

-If you believe your employer has taken adverse action against you for a disability or failed to take the measures necessary to provide you with reasonable accommodations, contact a California disability discrimination attorney to get the justice you deserve.
+If you believe your employer took action against you for a disability or failed to provide reasonable accommodations, contact a California disability discrimination attorney to review your options.

-They’ll gladly discuss your situation during a free consultation and let you know if you have grounds for a case.
+Our attorneys are happy to discuss your situation during a free consultation and tell you if you may have a case.

 Call or text (213) 772-5882 or complete a Free Case Evaluation form to speak with a disability discrimination attorney.